BEFORE A SEVERE STORM

 - If roads leading to your home have been closed, do not attempt to go home.

-- If you are unable to go home, contact your supervisor (students contact Public Safety or Student Affairs) or the person next in line of authority.
+- If you are unable to go home, contact your supervisor (students contact Campus Security or Student Affairs) or the person next in line of authority.
 They will notify the Incident Command personnel of the situation and arrangements for sleeping will be made.

 - If the